jpmontoya182/GameOfLife/README.md

 SQL Server

 ## CI/CD
-- Github Actions
+- GitHub Actions
-Build, Testing and Docker publication
+    Build, Testing, and Docker publication
-- Release a new image in Docker hub
+- Release a new image in the Docker hub

 ## Test
 - Unit Test

 ### Requirements

-The API should have implementations for at least the following:
-1.Allows uploading a new board state, returns id of board 2.Get next state for board, returns next state
+- you can send a new board state through the API, this will return the new board and an ID of new board
-3.Gets x number of states away for board
+- Gets x number of states away for board, you could send a board ID, and the number of next boards.
-4. Gets final state for board.
-If board doesn't go to conclusion after x number of attempts, returns error

-The service you write should be able to restart/crash/etc... but retain the state of the boards.
+- after three equal answers the API response says that the board has no conclusion
+- The boards are stored in a database to support restart/crash/etc... events.

-The code you write should be production ready.
+- The code is ready to be in production through a CI/CD pipeline in Git Hub.

 ### Test API